-Golden Bay – One of Malta’s Blue Flag beaches
+Golden Bay – My tips and info on one of Malta’s best sandy beaches

 It’s very easy to reach by public transport and car, although parking can be a challenge on Sundays and public holidays.
 The beach is a popular location for sunbathing, swimming, watersports, and parties, especially in the evening when sunset admirers fire up their barbeques and enjoy a chilled out summer night at the beach.

 During the summer months, a flag system is used to indicate whether the water is safe for swimming and lifeguards are on patrol.
 Just as is the case at Għajn Tuffieħa, Golden Bay is also known for its treacherous undercurrents during the winter months when the weather is less stable.
 Although few people would consider going for a swim during that time of the year, it’s not uncommon for a few adventurous (mostly foreign) people to get into trouble that way.

 Lifeguards are on duty during the summer months, operated by the Malta Tourism Authority from 15th June until 15th September.

 - Sandy beach, Blue Flag certified (high level of safety, amenities, etc.)